Diana Haddad: Philanthropy

 Haddad has been involved in humanitarian work in areas such as social and political crises.
 In 2000, upon the uprising of the Palestinian Intifada, Haddad released a song dedicated to the Palestinian cause called "Al Haq Yaktubo Min Dami" (Arabic: the truth is written with my blood).
 She cancelled a scheduled fifteen US tour dates in solidarity with the Palestinian people.

 In 2003, Haddad contributed to a campaign against drugs and smoking in the UAE by releasing a single called "Bi Edak El Qarar" (Arabic: the decision is in your hands).
 She was chosen to be part of the campaign by the organizers of the project due to her influence on young Emirati people.
 The video was directed by Suhail Al-Abdul.

 In 2007 she took part in a charity concert held by the American CHF firm in UAE along with Assi el Helani, Youri Mrakkadi, and Bassem Feghali.
 The money raised from the concert went to Lebanese children.
 A year later, she was honored by Al Rashid Care Center for her work with handicapped children.

-In September 2011, The International Human Rights Watch Organisation (HRW) appointed her an Ambassador of Peace.
-Since then, Haddad has been participating in humanitarian and charitable activities that are part of the HRW's agenda in the Arab world.

 In 2008, Haddad was offered a part in the charity single "El Dameer Al Arabi" (Arabic: the Arab conscience) performed by a charity supergroup.
 The song is about the dire situation of the Middle East and Arab world including the Palestinian-Israeli conflict and Iraq War.
-"El Dameer Al Arabi" is considered a sequel to "Al Helm Al Arabi" (Arabic: the Arab dream) project performed by a different supergroup in 1997 that included Haddad.
+"El Dameer Al Arabi" is considered a sequel to "Al Helm Al Arabi" ("The Arab Dream"), a project performed by a different supergroup in 1997 that included Haddad.
 Many of the original participants agreed to take part again including Asala Nasri and Ahlam.
 Haddad declined the offer and explained the reason behind her decision in the TV show Tarattatta that "patriotic songs proved useless and vain in the Arab world."